redux-form/redux-form/src/pages/examples/Deep.md

 The array fields can be modified by calling `addField(value?, index?)` and `removeField(index?)` _on the array_ inside the `fields` prop.
 If you do not specify an `index`, they will act like `push()` and `pop()`, modifying the end of the array.

+Your synchronous validation function will be given the deep data structure and should return a deep data structure of errors. d